witygass/ReActivityClient/README.md

 ### Development
-To connect the exponent client to your nodeJS server, start [ngrok](https://ngrok.com/) and add your ngrokURL to localvars.js in /lib
+To connect the exponent client to your nodeJS server, start [ngrok](https://ngrok.com/) and add your serverURL to localvars.js in /lib